 Not only have innovative trainers and medical practitioners begun to question the validity of RICE (most specifically the Rest and Ice parts), even Dr. Gabe Mirkin himself just wrote an article called “Why Ice Delays Recovery.”
 They’re approaching the treatment of sprains differently and are often getting much better results.
 One of the leaders of this movement, a trainer named Dick Hartzell, has pioneered a technique for treating sprained ankles that involves tractioning the ankle (pulling the foot away from the body using elastic bands) while the patient moves the ankle continuously.
 Often, the sprain is better within a matter of minutes, hours, or days, rather than weeks or months.

 Instead of RICE, more trainers and doctors are beginning to use METH.
 No, I don’t mean they’re taking amphetamines.
 METH stands for Movement, Elevation, Traction, and Heat.
 Only the elevation aspect of RICE (the part I found least objectionable) is preserved.
 So, If you suffer a sprain, I highly encourage you to get medical attention, but first, try one of the Muscle Melt formulas I developed if it’s available.
 Second, avoid the ice and anti-inflammatory drugs.
 Third, keep gently moving the affected part.
 At the beginning this is usually best done without putting weight on it.
 Fourth, see a competent acupuncturist (we fix sprains fast).
 And, fifth, be prepared to surprise people when you heal much faster than they expect.
-If you have any problem with your lower limb or if you have ankle injuries, muscle strains or any sorts of knee pain you can visit Melville Wellness Centre to look out for ways to cure your pain and get treated.

 Dr. Peter Borten